 We all like to be part of something, don’t we?
 Greystones has always been such a melting pot of folks who come from around the world to settle and make their home in our gorgeous town.
 Our local autism charity Wicklow Triple A Alliance has embarked on an ambitious project to make our county of Wicklow a truly Inclusive Community.
 This project is a collaboration of disability advocates and service providers who are working to create an environment that is welcoming, accepting, and understanding of hidden disabilities such as the ones listed above.
 We are proud to create a community space which invites all sectors of our community, no matter what their ability to relax and participate together!

 For those of you familiar with Burnaby Park you probably are aware of the neglected section hidden in the southeast corner of the park, behind the memorial stone and copse of trees.
-This is a perfect area to beautify and enhance biodiversity, and additionally, it provides a quiet and sheltered area in the centre of town for those with autism, dementia, Alzheimer’s, and other handicaps or special needs.
-The need for quiet time.
+This is a perfect area to beautify and enhance biodiversity, additionally, it provides a special area in the centre of town for those who need a bit of quiet time.

 What is a Sensory Garden?